faiyted/pandas-challenge/README.md

 **Save the results in a DataFrame called "bottom_schools".

 # Math Scores by Grade
-**Perform the necessary calculations to create a DataFrame that lists the average math score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+**Create a DataFrame that lists the average math score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 # Reading Scores by Grade
 **Create a DataFrame that lists the average reading score for students of each grade level (9th, 10th, 11th, 12th) at each school.